-The main feature at launch was the X11 hashing algorithm, which came in replacement to Bitcoin’s SHA256 and which aimed at ensuring fairer participation in mining and delaying ASIC mining to the later days of the coin.
+The main feature at launch was the X11 hashing algorithm, which came in replacement to Bitcoin’s SHA256 and which aimed at ensuring fairer participation in the mining and delaying ASIC mining to the later days of the coin.
 In January 2015, the 0.11 version release of Darkcoin rebased the project from Litecoin to Bitcoin.

 What is the X11 Chained Hashing Algorithm?

 X11 is the hashing algorithm created by Evan Duffield, Dash founder, and used as the hash function to mine Dash coins.
-It takes a different approach to other Proof of work (PoW) algorithms, known as algorithm chaining.
+It takes a different approach to other Proof of Work (PoW) algorithms, known as algorithm chaining.
 X11 utilizes eleven consecutive rounds of hashing, consisting of eleven SHA-3 (A Secure Hash Algorithm standard released by the NIST in 2015) different hashes.
-Those are blake, bmw, cubehash, eco, groestl, jh, keccak, luffa, shavite, simd, and skein.
+Those are blake, BMW, cubehash, eco, groestl, jh, keccak, luffa, shavite, simd, and skein.

 The increased level of sophistication and complexity of X11 is believed to make it one of the safest hashing algorithms in use and gives the network an extra layer of security as compared to other PoW algorithms that are single-hash based.
 In the event of a computing breakthrough to break the hash, a digital currency that is implementing X11 PoW, won’t see its network put in jeopardy unless all 11 hashes were broken simultaneously.

-Furthermore, Dash implemented algorithm chaining in order to delay the use of specialized ASIC mining hardware thus limiting the mining centralization threat.
+Furthermore, Dash implemented algorithm chaining in order to delay the use of specialized ASIC mining hardware, thus limiting the mining centralization threat.
 Currently, CPU/GPU mining is no longer cost-effective for mining Dash, and the official website lists five ASIC miners available on the market with different hash rate capabilities, Power, Weight, and Dimensions.